 - Students awarded this type of credit may be excluded from enrolling in similar courses (see details below).

 This may be possible.
-To determine if unspecified credits can be used to meet prerequisite or program requirements students must obtain permission from the appropriate Program Supervisor.
-See the program description page in the calendar for contact information for Program Supervisors.
+To determine if unspecified credits can be used to meet prerequisite or program requirements students must obtain permission from the appropriate Program Supervisor/Advisor.
+Check here for the contact information for Program Supervisors/Advisors.

 - Students may not register for credit in courses that are listed as exclusions.

-- If you receive exclusions for program requirements, you must consult with the Program Supervisor to determine how to select your courses in order to complete your program.
+- If you receive exclusions for program requirements, you must consult with the Program Supervisor/Advisor to determine how to select your courses in order to complete your program.

 - Students who receive 4.0 or more full transfer credits must formally enrol in their programs of study on ACORN.